 Board Vice President

 Mrs. Dislers was first elected to the Board of Education in 2015 and her current term expires 2023.
-She serves on the Collaboration and Communication Committee and the SASED Committee for the Board.
+She serves on the SASED Committee, Board Policy Committee, and Calendar Committee for the Board.

 Mrs. Dislers has lived in District 20 for over 14 years and her daughter is in 7th Grade at Spring Wood.
 She also has a son who recently graduated from Spring Wood.
 She is also involved in several other activities in the district, including Chair of Community Relations Committee, Meeting Unique Needs of Students, District Representative for SASED, Vice Chair for SASED Board of Control and SASED Governing Board Member.

 She works as a Senior Vice President for Aspire Living with over 25 years experience serving people with disabilities.
 Mrs. Dislers earned her Masters in Health Psychology from National Louis University and is a graduate from the Center for Creative Leadership, Ladder to Leadership Program.

 "I believe in transparency, quality and financial excellence for the district and am passionate about ensuring our team has resources they need to succeed in empowering students to learn and grow."

 Mrs. Kuban was appointed to the Board of Education in the Fall of 2016, and was formally elected in April of 2017.
 Her current term expires in 2023.
 She serves on the Board Policy Committee, Board Calendar Committee, and the District Budget and Facilities Committee for the Board.